bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Running-Jupyter-Notebook/index.md

 ls results/outputs
 ```

-The outputs include our trained model and the jupyter notebook with the output cells
+The outputs include our trained model and the Jupyter notebook with the output cells.